Maximilian Saveliev: Life and career

 He was born in to the family of Alexander Aleksandrovich Saveliev, a nobleman and leader of the zemstvo in Nizhny Novgorod who was a deputy of the Imperial State Duma for the Cadet Party.
 He was named Maximilian after the French revolutionary Maximilien Robespierre.

-He studied at the Faculty of Law of the Imperial Moscow University but was expelled from the univerty after three semesters for his revolutionary activities.
+He studied at the Faculty of Law of the Imperial Moscow University but was expelled from the university after three semesters for his revolutionary activities.
 In 1903 Saveliev joined the Bolshevik faction of the Russian Social Democratic Labour Party.
 Being very secretive with his revolutionary activities he worked under the pseudonyms Vetrov, Nikita, Valerian and Petrov which resulted in many party members assuming he was more than one person.

 In 1903 he was arrested but was soon released.
 He participated in the 1905 Revolution in Moscow and Saint Petersburg.
 In 1906 he was once again arrested and released in 1907 and then emigrated to Germany and became a member of the Social Democratic Party of Germany.
 In 1909 he took courses in economics at the University of Munich however did not graduate.
 In 1911 he graduated from the Leipzig University with a doctorate of philosophy.

 In 1911 Saveliev returned to Russia and became editor of the Bolshevik newspaper "Enlightenment" and became a member of the editorial board of the newspaper Rabochy Put.
 He was arrested twice during this period but continued his underground political activities.